 - Available: Sign up here

-It’s easy to use and can double as a savings account for your teens.
+It’s easy to use and can double as a banking apps for kids and teens.
 The app will teach you the basics of investing, how to trade ETFs, etc.

 - Available: Sign up here